Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 Since all properties of the partition function of the discrete polymer also hold in the continuum, see \cite{CSZ17,CSZ_KPZ}, the proof of the above fact should follow along the same lines.
-However, we refrain from giving a full proof of this statement to keep the paper at a reasonable length. \end{remark} }
+However, we refrain from giving a full proof to keep the paper at a reasonable length. \end{remark}